www.scantips.com

 We pay income tax on the Realized dividend in the current year, regardless if withdrawn or reinvested.
 That is just a detail of congressional law which requires it.
 And since tax on the dividend will be paid, buying stock with any tax paid reinvested dividends increases cost basis, compensating by lowering the final taxable value when sold.
 Since 2012, the brokerages are required to keep track of dividends reinvested (adds to cost basis), but unknown cost basis due to older past reinvested dividends would be a tax problem when selling older investments.
 Tax on the compounded final result would be paid when sold.

-Yahoo Finance stock history
+Yahoo Finance Stock History

 DateOpenHighLowCloseAdjusted